 One should also take note of the fact that each stanza ends with the same line.
 This refrain emphasizes the fact that the speaker’s life will soon end.
 Its appearance three times does not allow a reader to forget what is at stake for the writer.

 Tichborne was arrested and imprisoned.
-It was during his imprisonment that this poem was written.
-It was sent with a letter to his wife Agnes from the tower of London on the evening before his execution was scheduled to take place.
+It was during his imprisonment that ‘Tichborne’s Elegy’ was written.
+It was sent with a letter to his wife Agnes from the Tower of London on the evening before his execution was scheduled to take place.

 Summary of Tichborne’s Elegy

-The next stanza speaks on how the narrator lived his life.
+The next stanza speaks of how the narrator lived his life.
 He has a number of regrets which he can do nothing about at this point.
-He sees himself as a fruiting tree which is still green, as if containing untapped potential.
+He sees himself as a fruiting tree which is still green as if containing untapped potential.
 In the final stanza his hourglass runs out and he nears his death.